 For decades, Japan has managed to balance cost-containment with broad coverage.
 Japan's health expenditure as percentage of GDP is approximately 8%, relatively low among OECD countries.
 The rapidly aging population, however, has posed a sustainability challenge along with issues of quality of care, misalignment of medical resources among regions and specialties (e.g. a shortage of pediatricians and obstetricians), medical safety and enhanced transparency of medical information exchanged between the doctor and the patient.
-The system for evaluating health care facilities also needs to be improved.
+The system for keeping continuity with longterm care also needs to be improved.

-28 A Profile of Older Japanese 2009 Health Status 29
+36 A Profile of Older Japanese 2010 Health Status 37